tmagcaya/DepthAnomalyDet/README.md

 # Anomaly Detection System

+Add png or jpg files to data/ and run anomaly_id.ipynb

 Detailed results are in the `results` folder.
-Please see `output_T125_d03.png` file for comprehensive results.
+Please see `results/output_T125_d03.png` file for comprehensive results.

 Please see anomaly_id.ipynb notebook for the main code and results. utils.py contains helpful code.